 And my answer?
 “Why do you have the expectation that they should?”

-If I started my post with a section that said “Sarah played maybe one or two hours of video games all month” or “Sarah didn’t make any new paintings this month,” would you think that was weird or disgraceful?
+If I started my post with a section that said “Ashar played maybe one or two hours of video games all month” or “Ashar didn’t make any new paintings this month,” would you think that was weird or disgraceful?

 Video games are just a medium.
 Books are just a medium.
 Paint is just a medium.

-Now, if I said to you, “Sarah wasn’t interested in anything this month.”
-“Sarah didn’t explore anything new this month.”
-“Sarah didn’t do anything creative this month.” … would those statements worry you?
+Now, if I said to you, “Ashar wasn’t interested in anything this month.”
+“Ashar didn’t explore anything new this month.”
+“Ashar didn’t do anything creative this month.” … would those statements worry you?

 They might worry me at first, but at this point, my gut reaction would be to peel them apart and ask, “Hmm, is that really true, or is it that she didn’t explore anything new this month in the way I was hoping?”
 The “anythings” are usually a good indicator that it’s time for us to do that as unschooling parents.